antzm/data-science/readme.md

 Usually, the data we are going to use for our data analysis, firstly, they need to be cleaned thus, making sure that our data have the proper format and that our variable types are consistent throughout our our dataset.

+## Missing data

+This a great field for controversy as there are several opinions on how to handle the missing data in our dataset.
+The most important thing though, is to make our own decision and at the same time being able to explain the exact reasons that lead us to that particular decision.

+As we examine and analyze a dataset, we are getting a better understaning of our data and this can lead us to better decisions on how to handle the missing data.
+Otherwise, just selecting an option that we read somewhere, will not be the best option.

 ## Probablility and Statistics

 To become a good Data Scientist, someone should first understand the important statistical concepts that are used in Data Science.
 In fact, the better someone can understand the true meaning of the various statisitical concepts, the better data scientist will be.